atulghodmare777/particle41-challenge/README.md

 Before building and running the service, make sure you have the following tools installed:

 Docker
-Install Docker from here.

 Python
-Python 3.9 or higher is required.
-Install from here.

 Git
-Install Git from here.

 Getting Started
 Follow these steps to build, run, and test the SimpleTimeService.